Rule-Based Explanations for Retrieval-Augmented LLM Systems: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we conduct an experimental evaluation to analyze the quality of our rule mining algorithms.
+In this section, we conduct an experimental evaluation \footnote{ The code to reproduce both quantitative experiments is available at \url{https://github.com/joelrorseth/rag-llm-rule-miner}. } to analyze the efficiency and quality of our rule mining algorithms.
 We begin with a qualitative evaluation that describes a RAG case study in the domain of healthcare.
-Then, we present a quantitative evaluation that studies our rule miners applied to a real-world RAG QA problem.
-We analyze the efficiency improvements gained by using our algorithms.
-Finally, in an effort to contrast these findings with theoretical boundaries, we then conduct a similar evaluation with synthetic data.
+Then, we present a quantitative evaluation studying the efficiency and scalability of our rule miners, applied in both real-world and synthetic settings.
+This is followed by another case study demonstrating a large-scale application of our rule miners in the domain of AI safety.
+Lastly, we present another quantitative evaluation studying the robustness of the rule miners and the rules they find across different commercial LLMs.